alexcnichols/alexcnichols.github.io/README.md

 # alexcnichols.github.io

 The personal website of Alex Nichols.
-Built using GitHub Pages and Jekyll.
+Built using GitHub Pages, Jekyll, and TailwindCSS.
 See [humans.txt](https://alexcnichols.github.io/humans.txt) for more information.

 ## Development